 Continue Reading: How to recover your data when rebuilding, restoring and upgrading fails

 Is Outlook constantly asking to be rebuilt, hanging or crashing?
 Unlike Microsoft Entourage, which stores messages within the Database file and creates one multi-megabyte or even multi-gigabyte file, Outlook stores messages separately from the Database file.
 You can read all about the new database in Outlook, Outlook, how does your Database grow?
 Even though we have a new improved database there are still issues.
 Many involve the initial import into Outlook.
-Let’s first look at dealing . . .
+Let’s first look at . . .

 Continue Reading: Outlook crashes & hangs